-Are there organizations that can manage Customs processes for my Business?
+Are there organizations that can manage customs processes for my business?

 The UK Government provide a checklist as to what support can be provided and under what circumstances here: Get someone to deal with customs for you

-What will be required to Ship into the EU other than a Customs declaration?
+What will be required to ship into the EU other than a customs declaration?

-If you currently sell outside of EU, you will almost certainly be aware of Incoterms (International Commercial Terms) which are standardised International arrangements for shipping products.
+If you currently sell outside of EU, you will almost certainly be aware of Incoterms (International Commercial Terms) which are standardized International arrangements for shipping products.
 This functions as contract between sellers and buyers and includes all aspects related to risks and costs associated with the transactions of products or goods.
 Shipping into the EU will require the use of Incoterms.

 Before you ship Internationally, choose which Incoterm(s) you will use for which Countries and products.
 Incoterms need to provide the following: